Boston Family Immigration Attorneys

 After the petition is approved, it will be sent to the Department of State to start consular processing.
 After all of the required documentation is sent to the Department of State, this agency will send the application to the U.S. embassy that is in your fiancé’s jurisdiction.

-Once the U.S. embassy has the application and required documentation, they will schedule an interview with your fiancé that the U.S. citizen petitioner is not required to attend.
-Your fiancé will have to provide certain documentation to the U.S. Embassy including a medical examination that was done by a U.S.-approved doctor, a police clearance certificate, and whatever other documents the U.S. Consulate requires.
+Once the U.S. embassy has the application and required documentation, they will schedule an interview with your fiancé, which the U.S. citizen petitioner is not required to attend.
+Your fiancé will have to provide certain documentation to the U.S. Embassy, including a medical examination that was done by a U.S.-approved doctor, a police clearance certificate, and whatever other documents the U.S. Consulate requires.

 What Happens After My Fiancé Arrives In The U.S?